 Wait List - All students on the wait list are contacted to be certain they wish to remain on the waiting list for another year.
 As openings occur, these students are notified.
-Currently there are approximately 576 students on the PCS wait list.
+Because MHS takes 60 more students than the seats available in Discovery for eighth grade, there is usually no wait list.